 Per-tracker record caps apply the same way they apply to chat-driven writes, and non-owners receive 404 to prevent enumeration.
 See the API documentation page for an end-to-end example script.

 Yes.
-Using the tracker-scoped x-api-key header, GET /api/v1/sync/{projectId}/{table}/{recordId} returns a single record, PATCH on the same path merges the supplied fields into the existing record (use PUT to replace them), and DELETE removes the record and decrements the tracker's record count.
+Using a named assistant secret or the legacy tracker-scoped x-api-key header, GET /api/v1/sync/{projectId}/{table}/{recordId} returns a single record, PATCH on the same path merges the supplied fields into the existing record (use PUT to replace them), and DELETE removes the record and decrements the tracker's record count.
+Named connections can limit which tables, fields, and operations are available.

 To stop scripted writes from creating duplicates, you can declare an identity_key on any table in the schema — the field that uniquely identifies a row, such as sku, email, or external_id.
 When that key is set, POST /api/v1/sync/{projectId}/{table} performs an upsert whenever the incoming payload includes a non-empty value for it, updating the existing row instead of appending a copy.
 Without an identity_key, POST stays append-only.